Menu Close

 Final Thoughts

-I was a little apprehensive when booking this tour because I feared that it would be the kind of setting that would drain my social battery very fast.
+I was a little apprehensive when booking this tour because my social anxiety made me fear that it would be the kind of setting that would drain me very fast.
 With kids or young people (and sometimes people my age too), I always feel like I have to be ‘cool’ enough lest I bore them with my unfashionable, nerdy ways.

-From the descriptions, I assumed that the guides were a very energetic, high-spirited lot, and I was right.
-I never quite adjusted to their energy level as a group, but fortunately, when we went on the one-on-one tour, it felt more chill.
+From the descriptions, I assumed that the guides were a very energetic, high-spirited bunch, and I was right.
+I never quite adjusted to their energy level as a group, but fortunately, when we separated from the larger group, it felt more chill.
 My guide was very accommodating and patient in answering all my questions.

 I would highly recommend this tour to anyone visiting Nairobi.
 Not only will you get an invaluable experience touring the city like a local, you will also get the opportunity to become a role model to the disadvantaged youths, and to give them the things they never had before: purpose, employment, and a brighter future free from crime.